commschamp/comms_protocols_cpp_src/text/fields/common_types.md

 The [Generic Library](../library/head.md) chapter will concentrate on how to generalise development of any communication protocol by creating a generic library and reusing it in independent implementations of various protocols.
-It will also concentrate on creation of generic field classes for the types listed below.
+It will also explain how to create generic field classes for the types listed below.

 ## Numeric Integral Values